Virgo

 Bright Stars

-Spica (Alpha Virginis): Spica is the brightest star in the Virgo constellation and one of the brightest stars in the night sky.
+Spica (Alpha Virginis): Spica is the brightest star in Virgo and one of the brightest stars in the night sky.
 It's a binary star system consisting of two massive, hot stars.

 The name Spica is derived from the Latin word for an ear of grain or ‘spike’, as it was often associated with the concept of the harvest.
 In ancient mythology, Spica is sometimes linked to the goddess of agriculture, often represented as a sheaf of wheat in the Virgo constellation, highlighting its connection to the changing of seasons and the agricultural calendar.